Mr-Maxims-House/created-db-from-csv-jeffthemaximum/README.md

 * Use Foreign Keys to connect multiple tables in SQLite
 * Build a database with a one to one relationship
 * Build a database with a one to many relationship
+* Query a database
 * Make a Join Table SQL query (Luxury Goal)

 ---

 ### Context

 * We've done CRUD with a single table database.
 That's all great but as our data becomes bigger we are going to need more tables for organization.
-This is where the relationships come in.

 ---